luminaxster/CS211-Spring2024-P2/README.md

 ### Abstract NarrativeLoop Class

-Implement the `NarrativeLoop` class and include logic for filtering `SystemWhole` parts by kind, then populating the three `ArrayLists` (`emulation`, `simulacra`, `simulation`) based on this filter, we'll focus on the `updateNarrativeLoops` method.
-This method will execute the core algorithm, effectively making up the crucial 20% that handles the classification and organization of narrative elements.
+Implement the `NarrativeLoop` class and include logic for filtering `SystemWhole` parts by kind, then populating the three `ArrayLists` (`emulation`, `simulacra`, `simulation`) based on this filter.
+We'll focus on the `updateNarrativeLoops` method, which will execute the core algorithm.
 In this class:

 ### Fields